 The biggest downside for the person accepting funds, however, is that any money accepted through $Cashtags is subject to a 1.5% fee.
 Payments are transferred directly to your bank account.

 You can send and receive money via Google Wallet using a convenient app or your desktop computer.
-Make payments by linking a debit card to your Google wallet account, and Google then transfers the money fee-free.
-Google Wallet is available for both Android and iOS devices.
+Make payments by linking a debit card to your Google Wallet account, and Google then transfers the money fee-free.
+Google Wallet is available for Android devices.

 Security: Google uses a Payments PIN for accessing your Wallet.
 If you ever lose your phone (or it gets stolen), you can login to your Google account and remove access to your Google wallet account on that device.